 Axolotls have to be one of the most fascinating amphibians on our planet.
-I became completely obsessed with them and just had to find out more.
+I became completely obsessed with them when I was younger and just had to share with you what I know.

 Are axolotls fish?